dusekdan/2017-POS-Project-Ticket-Algo/README.md

-# 2017POSProject-TicketAlgo
+# FIT BUT, POS - Ticket algorithm
-POS Ticket Algorithm project repository, Brno, University of Technology, 2017
+*School projects for POS (Advanced Operating Systems) class, Faculty of Information Technology, Brno University of Technology.*

 Feel free to get inspired, but tread carefully, Preston, you may be treading on your dreams in case you decide to copy paste.